eas4dc/ear-job-visualization/README.md

 #### Example

-The next table shows content of examples/pop_loops.csv file, which content output information of all loops recorded by EAR during the execution of POP application.
-We will visualize the CPI and GBS metrics reported by EAR for each of the 10 nodes this application was executed.
+The next table shows content of extra/examples/bt\_test\_loops file, which content output information of all loops recorded by EAR during the execution of a BT kernel configure to be executed with 160 MPI processes accross 4 nodes.
+We will visualize the CPI, GFLOPS and the percentage of time spent in MPI blocking calls reported by EAR for each of the 4 nodes this kernel was executed.

 ![alt text](examples/pop_loops_table.png)

 To get the wanted results, we type:

-`$ python3 ear_analytics.py examples/pop_loops.csv recursive --metrics cpi --metrics gbs`
+`$ python ear_analytics.py -t "BT 4N" -o "BT_4N" extra/examples/bt_test_loops runtime -m cpi gflops p.mpi`

 We get the following images: